Johamatt/RR-API/README.md

 # Geo API with NestJS & PostGIS
-This application enables users to find the location information of places by utilizing spatial location search.
-The data can be retrieved for example, from [Overpass].
+This application enables users to find the location information of sport places in Finland by utilizing spatial location search.

 Android UI in progress here:
 https://github.com/Johamatt/RR-Android